*Sri Lanka is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Sri Lanka’s commitment to prohibiting corporal punishment

 Sri Lanka expressed its commitment to prohibiting all corporal punishment of children, including in the home, at the July 2006 meeting of the South Asia Forum, following the 2005 regional consultation of the UN Study on Violence against Children.
+This commitment was reiterated during the Universal Periodic Review of Sri Lanka in 2017, during which Sri Lanka clearly accepted a recommendation to prohibit corporal punishment in all settings.

 Summary of necessary legal reform to achieve full prohibition